NABILAAHMEDD/NYC-car-crashes-Analysis/README.md

 3. **Contributing Factors**: When I looked at what causes crashes, driver inattention and distraction kept appearing as the top reason.
 It's a reminder of how important it is to stay focused while driving.

 4. **Seasonal Patterns**: I noticed that crashes tend to peak during the summer and fall months.
 This could be related to more people being on the road during warmer weather or back-to-school traffic.

-5. **Safety Equipment**: One thing that really stood out was the clear connection between using safety equipment (like seatbelts and helmets) and the severity of injuries.
-The data shows that proper safety gear makes a real difference.